MCGhetu/Enzyme-Kinetics---Activation-Model/README.md

 # Advantages:

 Streamlined Data Analysis: Eliminates manual data processing tasks, saving time and reducing errors.

 Insightful Visualizations: Provides clear and intuitive visualizations of experimental data and model fits, aiding in data interpretation.

 Parameter Estimation: Enables researchers to estimate important parameters related to enzyme kinetics, facilitating further analysis and understanding of enzymatic activity.
-Future Enhancements:

-Future enhancements to the tool may include support for additional data formats, integration with statistical analysis libraries for advanced data processing, and optimization of plotting features for enhanced visualization.
+Future Enhancements: The tool may include support for additional data formats, integration with statistical analysis libraries for advanced data processing, and optimization of plotting features for enhanced visualization.